 National Drug Screening offers medical review officer (MRO) services throughout Texas and also offers drug testing software.
 Our robust technology drug testing software system manages the entire drug testing program for Texas employers conducting drug testing.

 Drug testing basically started in the 1980s, after President Ronald Reagan issued a mandate ordering federal agencies to have drug-free workplaces.
 The federal government and many other employers now have mandatory drug testing.
 Drug testing occurs daily in the state of Texas.
 Drug testing in the oil and gas industry in Texas is huge.

 What is a good, basic drug testing policy?

-Most drug free workplace policies start out by emphasizing in positive terms the need for safety in the workplace and adherence to job requirements and work quality, and go on to cite goals such as improving safety and productivity.
+Most drug-free workplace policies start out by emphasizing in positive terms the need for safety in the workplace, adherence to job requirements, and work quality, and go on to cite goals such as improving safety and productivity.
 The policy should address certain questions:

 - What positive drug test will be considered a violation? (necessary)

 - Which employees will be covered for drug testing? (necessary)